 Will the project help save energy and reduce carbon emissions?

-- Carbon emissions will also be reduced through the introduction of the LED technology combined with the ability to dim lighting levels in certain areas thus reducing the energy consumption further.
+- carbon emissions will also be reduced through the introduction of the LED technology combined with the ability to dim lighting levels in certain areas therefore reducing the energy consumption further

-- Due to the 20 year service life of LED’s compared to the 4 years of a conventional sodium lamp the need for maintenance will be reduced leading to a reduction in carbon emissions.
+- due to the 20 year service life of LED’s compared to the four years of a conventional sodium lamp the need for maintenance will be reduced leading to a reduction in carbon emissions

 How are local residents being informed of the projects and the works in their area?